seananderson/seananderson.ca/index.md

 title: seananderson.ca
 ---

+I am a biologist at the Pacific Biological Station with Fisheries and Oceans Canada in Nanaimo, British Columbia.
-I'm a [David H. Smith Conservation Research Fellow][smith] at the [University of Washington][safs] and [Northwest Fisheries Science Center][nwfsc] in Seattle, Washington.
+Until recently, I was a [David H. Smith Conservation Research Fellow][smith] at the [University of Washington][safs] and [Northwest Fisheries Science Center][nwfsc] in Seattle, Washington.
 I believe that the thoughtful visual display of data and statistical models can powerfully inform conservation ecology and help us understand the ecological risks associated with human activities.